eastsidegeek/seafall-helper/README.md

  - Will calculate success probabilities for various scenarios (standard roll, re-roll weak successes, strong successes count double)
  - Calculates chances of taking damage

- Known issues:
- - Success chances show up as 0% if you enter one die

  Features to add
   - Add endeavour helper layout that will auto-calculate dice pool.
 This would include:
     1. Radio buttons for Raid/Explore